Size versus truthfulness in the House Allocation problem: First truthful mechanism: SDMT-1

 \subsection{Introduction}

 When preferences are strict, SDM produces a Pareto optimal matching.
-It turns out that when indifference is allowed, finding an arbitrary Pareto optimal matching is not as straightforward as in the case of strict preferences.
-Take the following straightforward extension of SDM: given the agents' preference lists, break the ties arbitrarily and then feed the resulting strict preferences to SDM.
-This mechanism unfortunately may fail to produce a Pareto optimal matching.
-To see this, consider a setting with two agents, $\agentone$ and $\agenttwo$, and two objects, $\object_1$ and $\object_2$.
-Assume that $\agentone$ finds both objects acceptable and is indifferent between them, and that $\agenttwo$ finds only $\object_1$ acceptable.
-The only Pareto optimal matching for this setting is $\matching=\{(\agentone,\object_2),(\agenttwo,\object_1)\}$.
-Assume that $\agentone$ is served first and that, after the tie-breaking stage, $\agentone$ prefers $\object_1$ to $\object_2$.
-SDM then assigns $\object_1$ to $\agentone$ and leaves $\agenttwo$ unmatched, producing a matching that is not Pareto optimal.
+However when indifference is allowed, finding an arbitrary Pareto optimal matching is not as straightforward as in the case of strict preferences, as illustrated via an example in Section \ref{sec:intro}.

-In Section \ref{sec:sdmt1} we introduce SDMT-1, Serial Dictatorship Mechanism with Ties, a mechanism that generalizes SDM to the case where agents' preferences may involve ties.
-SDMT-1 is truthful and is guaranteed to produce a Pareto optimal matching.
-Further, in Section \ref{sec:enumerate} we show that SDMT-1 is capable of generating any given Pareto optimal matching.
+In Section \ref{sec:sdmt1} we introduce SDMT-1, Serial Dictatorship Mechanism with Ties, a mechanism that generalises SDM to the case where agents' preferences may involve ties.
+Then in Section \ref{sec:sdmt1prop}, we show that SDMT-1 is truthful and is guaranteed to produce a Pareto optimal matching.
+We further show that SDMT-1 is capable of generating any given Pareto optimal matching.